Autism, auditory processing disorder and your child’s hearing health

 If your child is exhibiting these behaviors, consult your family physician.
 Although there are no specific medical procedures to test for ASD, your family physician can refer you to specialists who will administer a set of autism-specific behavioral evaluations designed to diagnose the disorder.

-Like other auditory processing disorders, this deficiency can contribute to your child’s difficulty with learning and language.
-An audiologist or specialist in ASD can determine your child’s exact hearing and language deficit and suggest strategies to help them cope.
+Because autism can impact how your child processes sound and noise, your child may struggle with learning and language.
+An audiologist or specialist in ASD can suggest strategies to help them cope.
 These strategies may include:

-ASD affects each child differently, and the medical community is still looking for ways to understand this disorder.
-If you suspect your child’s hearing is affected by their ASD diagnosis, work with your family doctor and hearing healthcare professional to find specialists who can provide options and treatments for the best outcome.
+Autism affects each child differently, and the medical community is still looking for ways to understand this disorder.
+If you suspect your child’s hearing is affected by their autism spectrum diagnosis, work with your family doctor and hearing healthcare professional to find specialists who can provide options and treatments for the best outcome.